A San Francisco Christmas – The 25 Best Things To Do (2026)

 San Francisco Zoo

 The SF Zoo offers a $1.00 discount on admission during December weekends if you wear an “ugly” holiday sweater.
-How fun is that?
+Go out and get one if you don’t already own a few?

 And while you are in the neighborhood, look for the SF Mission Murals!